EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ```
 <figure>
  	<img src="/assets/images/05_2021/pca.png">
-	<figcaption>Data points on PC1 and PC2.
+	<figcaption>Figure 4.
+Data points on PC1 and PC2.
 Gamma and hadronic are in blue and orange, respectively.</figcaption>
 </figure>

 ## Data preprocessing